PizzaPastaMafia/failure/failure.md

 Discipline works for the tension made from the interlocking of the two guitars with different time signatures my attempt was to make a story not with characters, plot or events, just tension Each "moto" or "perpetuo" represent a note that Fripp and Belew play.
-There are hundreds if not thousands of notes played in Discipline but with a simple script I wrote I programmed all the time signatures and in seconds I can design dozens of pages in seconds
+There are hundreds if not thousands of notes played in Discipline but with a simple script I wrote, I programmed all the time signatures and in seconds I can design dozens of pages in seconds

 How time signatures work:
 note that the groupings of notes can be changed within the tempo. this is a tecnique King Crimson uses to add texture and tension

 4/4
 ...0

 5/8
 .0 ..0

 9/8
 .0 .0 .0 ..0